jianyilim/Transaction.Api/README.md

 Assumptions:
 1) Transaction that already exists in database from the import file will have record updated instead of import unsuccessful.
+2) Define the file format, CSV or XML is required.
-2) No pagination for Get API.
+3) No pagination for Get API.
-3) CSV Amount should not have ','.
+4) CSV Amount should not have ','.
-4) CSV file should not have "" as delimiter.
+5) CSV file should not have "" as delimiter.

 Solutions:
 1) Transaction.Api - RESTful Api